autocrossblog/autocrossblog_astro/src/content/post/2018-04-26-SSC-Contingency-Opportunities.md

 ---
-layout: post
+image: ''
-title: SSC Contingency Opportunities
+publishDate: 2018-04-26T02:58:53+00:00
-description: "Blog post that lists off some SCCA Contingency availabile to SSC, this post was for 2018"
+title: "SSC Contingency Opportunities"
-date: '2018-04-26T02:58:53+00:00'
+excerpt: "Blog post that lists off some SCCA Contingency availabile to SSC, this post was for 2018"
-last_modified_at: 2024-10-09T13:21:54-05:00
+author: chris
-permalink: ssc-contingency-opportunities
+url: 'ssc-contingency-opportunities'
-image:
+tags:  [ autocross, toyota, scion, fr-s, ssc ]
-categories: [ autocross, toyota, scion, fr-s, ssc ]
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 So one of the ways to help supplement the cost of autocross at a National level with the SCCA is to participate in their contingency programs.
 There are a variety of contingency options available, depending on:
 - What make of car you drive
 - What class you run in